beet-software/dorm/docs/docs/reference/03-framework-contracts.md

 There is no common dORM exception class.
 Contract users can observe ordinary Dart errors, engine SDK errors, database client errors, and stream errors.
-Identity codec mismatches produce StateError; Firebase identity conversion uses ArgumentError; current BLoC/MySQL composite-key put paths use UnsupportedError.
+Identity codec mismatches produce StateError in existing key operations;
+explicit creation identities are validated against the entity schema and use ArgumentError for incompatible values.
+Engines retain UnsupportedError for automatic composite creation when the generated static contract is bypassed.